PawanRamaMali/API/README.md

 * One purpose of APIs is to hide the internal details of how a system works, exposing only those parts a programmer will find useful and keeping them consistent even if the internal details later change.
 * An API may be custom-built for a particular pair of systems, or it may be a shared standard allowing interoperability among many systems.

+APIs are a simplified way to connect your own infrastructure through cloud-native app development, but they also allow you to share your data with customers and other external users.
+Public APIs represent unique business value because they can simplify and expand how you connect with your partners, as well as potentially monetize your data (the Google Maps API is a popular example).

 ![image](https://user-images.githubusercontent.com/11299574/128553402-edb17898-d99e-4b1c-b162-fc838609420a.png)